Thermalization in different phases of charged SYK model: Conclusions

 \section{Conclusions}

-We show that the chaotic state in SYK model with complex fermions thermalizes.
+We show that the liquid state in SYK model with complex fermions thermalizes.
 The presence of chemical potential suppresses the Lyapunov exponent.
 The effective temperature equilibrates exponentially fast.
 Closer examination reveals that the effective temperature is non-monotonic.
 Without chemical potential, there is a single bump and the effective temperature settles down to its final value.
 In the presence of the chemical potential, there are damped oscillations during thermalization.
 The frequency of the oscillations depends on the frequency cut-off used to calculate the effective temperatures.

-We also show that the integrable state in SYK model with complex fermions thermalizes instantaneously.
-This happens despite the fact that the system is weakly interacting in this phase.
+We also show that the dilute gas phase in SYK model with complex fermions thermalizes instantaneously.
 The process of instantaneous thermalization suggests that the underlying physics must be different from the well-known chaotic dynamics.
-We believe that this state could be handled analytically which could reveal this interesting dynamics.
-As we have mentioned in the Introduction, simple mass quenches in 0+1 dimensions can be said to thermalize instantaneously although the temperature does not change and only the effective chemical potential changes.
+We argued that this is because of the long-lived quasi-particle nature of the excitations at very low density in this phase.
 Moreover, in case of pure $(q=2)$ SYK model, we have also shown that the system equilibrates instantaneously although the final state is not a thermal state.

 On the other hand, the $(q=2,4)$ SYK model always thermalizes expoenentially fast.
-This happens even when the Lyapunov exponent is extremely small $\lambda^*_L\sim 0.003$ for $J_2=2, J_4=1$.
+This happens even when the normalized Lyapunov exponent is extremely small $\lambda^*_L\sim 0.003$ for $J_2=2, J_4=1$ at inverse temperature $\beta=17.1$.
 With these interaction strengths, the spectral statistics of the model is almost completely Poisson statistics.
-So in conclusion, despite the nature of the spectral statistics, the system is always in a chaotic state.
+So in conclusion, despite the nature of the spectral statistics, the system is always in a highly chaotic liquid phase without quasi-particle excitation.